Adcorp to slash costs as tough conditions erode jobs market

 “In SA, our focus over the short term will be the implementation of tactical interventions to claw back on the losses incurred in the first half of this year,” it said.

-Adcorp said on Thursday conditions in Australia, where it primarily provides agricultural staff, were already beginning to improve, and it would also seek to diversify its activities in that country.
+Adcorp said on Thursday that conditions in Australia, where it primarily provides agricultural staff, were improving and it would seek to diversify its activities in that country.